 Student-led projects can align with any (at least one) of the 43 actions in the ISP.

-Click here for some examples of student-led projects that have been previously funded by other funds.
+Click here for some examples of student-led projects that have been previously funded.

 - Impact at any level.

 - Principal applicant: must be full-time UBCV/O student(s) in good standing at the time of the application, and during the period of the project cycle.
 Students must plan to be at UBC for at least one-year of the implementation cycle with detailed plans as to how they plan for the project to continue once they leave.

 - Co-applicant(s): UBCV/O faculty, staff, post-docs and/or students (cross-campus collaboration is strongly encouraged) and community partners who have provided their informed consent to participate in the project.
 The application must be supported and signed by a co-applicant who is a UBC faculty or staff member who has provided their informed consent to participate in and support of the project.